ExitValue.ai

 How much is my independent pharmacy worth?

-Traditional retail pharmacies sell for 1.5-3.5x SDE or $3-$8 per monthly prescription.
-Specialty pharmacies command 6-10x EBITDA.
+Traditional retail pharmacies sell for an SDE-multiple range or a per-script range.
+Specialty pharmacies command platform-tier earnings multiples.
 340B pharmacies earn a premium for their drug pricing advantage.
 A pharmacy filling 5,000 Rx/month with $250K SDE would sell for $375K-$875K to a traditional buyer.

 Are pharmacy valuations declining?